 Here is what NSTA Recommends has to say about Reading Science Stories:

 "Misunderstood.
 Ostracized.
 Passionate.
 Determined.
 These are just some of the traits of the scientists portrayed in Joy Hakim’s e–book entitled Reading Science Stories: Narrative Tales of Scientific Adventurers.
 Hakim, a well–noted author whose previous works eloquently demonstrate the intersection of science and history, provides middle and secondary school readers with captivating stories about both the accomplishments and struggles of significant scientists.

 ...Quotes from or about the scientists start each chapter, providing an opportunity for analyzing and interpreting text.
-To support readers of various levels, Hakim provides parenthetical definitions of technical or more advanced vocabulary.
-Diagrams, maps, and other visual features also support the text.
-Tracing the scientists through time provides context for how ideas have changed over the centuries and promotes the notion of an ever–evolving understanding of the natural world.
+Hakim provides parenthetical definitions of technical or more advanced vocabulary.
+Diagrams, maps, and other visual features support the text.
+Tracing the scientists through time helps show how ideas and understandings have changed over time and continue to do so.

-And here's what physics professor/author Alan Hirshfeld says about "Reading Science Stories": "I couldn't put it down -- or whatever the equivalent is for an ebook.
+Here's what physics professor/author Alan Hirshfeld says about "Reading Science Stories": "I couldn't put it down -- or whatever the equivalent is for an ebook.
 Educational, humorous (love the chapter titles), and a breeze to read.
 Kids will certainly get a more human-centered view of science from it."

 /SearchResults.aspx?title=&author=hakim&grade=&format=&review=&sciencetrade=no&recentreview=no" target="_blank"/> NSTA